openforis/sepal-doc/docs/source/cookbook/ccdc.rst

 Sensor selection
 ^^^^^^^^^^^^^^^^

 After clicking the :guilabel:`NEXT` button in the date selection, the sensor selection pop-up menu will automatically open (1).
 Here you need to specify the sensor(s) and the bands used for the breakpoint detection.
-You have the choice between 3 types, optical (including the Landsat and Sentinel-2 missions), radar (including the Sentinel-1 mission) and Planet data, where both daily imagery or monthly basemaps can be used as data input (given you have a valid Planet API key).
+You have the choice between 3 types, :guilabel:`OPTICAL` (including the Landsat and Sentinel-2 missions), :guilabel:`RADAR` (including the Sentinel-1 mission) and :guilabel:`PLANET`, where both daily imagery or monthly basemaps can be used as data input (given you have a valid Planet API key).

 .. thumbnail:: ../_images/cookbook/ccdc_asset/sensor_selection_overview.png
     :title: Sensor Selection